maruos/maruos/docs/devices/bullhead.md

 1. [Download](https://maruos.com/downloads/) the latest update zip for your device (it will look like `maru-v0.x.y-update-bullhead-<sha256>.zip`)

+    * (Optional) If you would like to [restore access to the Play store](../user/google-apps.md), you can download a third-party Google Apps zip and install it alongside Maru during this installation process.

 2. Push the update zip to your device by opening up a terminal (Linux or Mac) or Command Prompt (Windows) and running the following:

 ```